Once upon a time there lived a wondrous, mighty beast called the Rhinoceros…

-Get involved now by sharing, donating, or joining; you’ll be helping us to continue the vital work we do in Africa and Asia to stop poaching and keep these wonderful creatures out of harm’s way.
-Let’s let rhinos be rhinos and make lots and lots of rhino babies.
+Get involved now by sharing, donating, or joining; you’ll be helping us to continue the vital work we do in Africa and Asia to stop poaching and keep these iconic creatures out of harm’s way.

-Rhino horn has been used in traditional chinese medicine for centuries to detox the body.
+Nope!
+Rhino horn has been used in Traditional Chinese Medicine for centuries to detox the body.

 There are two Northern white rhinos left, and approximately 18,000 Southern white rhinos.